arshadrayyan/Pan_Bank_Compose/README.md

 # Pan_Bank_Compose
-This is an UI Contains Screen With MVVM and the Validation of Pan Card Number Details.
+This is a UI containing a Screen With MVVM and the Validation of Pan Card Number Details.